 A common problem amongst freelancers is that they tend to isolate themselves.
 This doesn’t always start out intentionally, but rather is the result of having to work from home without any human interaction and often leads to them being unable to leave their own house.

 But, this inevitably leads to depression and a lack of motivation, so it’s important to maintain your social life.
 Go out to lunch, meet with clients outside your home and find excuses to make the most of your flexibility.
 Remember that one of the primary reasons many people become freelancers is so that they don’t get trapped in one place all day.
 Staying at home defeats the whole point.

-As the number of freelancers in major cities is increasing, so are coworking spaces which provide self-employed individuals with a space to conduct their business from.
-This solution could be ideal for you if you live in a tiny flat and/or if you are an extrovert who loves being around people.
+As the number of freelancers in major cities is increasing, so too is the number of coworking spaces.
+This is good news for you, especially if you live in a small apartment or if you're an extrovert who loves being around people.